-In June 2018, the Company entered into an operating lease for approximately fifteen thousand square feet of office space in Plymouth Meeting, PA, which expires in May 2024.
-The Company subsequently entered into two separate operating leases for additional office space in Plymouth Meeting, PA, which include approximately thirteen thousand square feet and seven thousand square feet of additional office space, respectively, and expire in May 2024.
+In June 2018, the Company entered into an operating lease for approximately fifteen thousand square feet of office space in Plymouth Meeting, PA, which ~~expires~~ was set to expire in May 2024.
+The Company subsequently entered into two separate operating leases for additional office space in Plymouth Meeting, PA, which include approximately thirteen thousand square feet and seven thousand square feet of additional office space, respectively, and ~~were set to~~ expire in May 2024.
 In March 2024, the Company amended its existing operating leases for office space in Plymouth Meeting to extend their terms through June 2025.
 The terms of the lease payments provide for rental payments on a monthly basis and on a graduated scale.
-The Company also leases a fleet of automobiles that are used by its sales representatives and are classified as operating leases.
+The Company also leases a fleet of automobiles that are ~~primarily~~ used by its sales ~~representatives~~ force and are classified as operating leases.